MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/impair-rou-asset.md

 # required metadata

 title: Impair right-of-use assets
-description: This topic describes the functionalty that records an impairment and adjusts the asset depreciation schedule of an Accounting Standards Codification Topic 842 (ASC 842) operating lease.
+description: This topic describes the functionality that records an impairment and adjusts the asset depreciation schedule of an Accounting Standards Codification Topic 842 (ASC 842) operating lease.
 author: moaamer
 manager: Ann Beebe
 ms.date: 10/28/2020